RPDJF/Discord-42AuthBot/README.md

 ## Getting Started 🚀

 ### Prerequisites 📋
-- Docker 🐳 or node 20.15.1 installed on your system
+- Docker 🐳 or node 20.15.1 installed on your system and a mongodb instance
 - A Discord bot token (obtained from the [Discord Developer Portal](https://discord.com/developers/applications))
 - A 42 API client ID and secret (obtained from the [42 API](https://profile.intra.42.fr/oauth/applications))